Entrepreneurship and New Ventures

 — BUSI 341 (3)

-Examines how one can harness creativity, personal drive, and faith to develop a successful new venture.
-It focuses on the organizational, marketing, legal, and financial decisions that are required when starting a new enterprise.
-It explores such questions as how to develop a business plan, secure financing, manage cash flow, and put together and manage a small organization.
-The opportunities for various strategic alliances and partnership arrangements with non-profit, profit, and government organizations are introduced and explored.
-Prerequisites: 12 credit hours in BUSI.
+Examines how one can harness creativity, personal drive and faith to develop a successful new venture.
+It focuses on the organizational, marketing, legal and financial decisions that are required when starting a new enterprise.
+It explores such questions as how to develop a business plan, secure financing, manage cash flow and put together and manage a small organization.
+The opportunities for various strategic alliances and partnership arrangements with non-profit, profit and government organizations are introduced and explored.
+Prerequisite: 12 credit hours in BUSI.